hynek/stamina/.github/CODE_OF_CONDUCT.md

 We take Code of Conduct violations seriously, and will act to ensure our spaces are welcoming, inclusive, and professional environments to communicate in.

-If you need to raise a Code of Conduct report, you may do so privately by email to <mailto:hs@ox.cx>.
+If you need to raise a Code of Conduct report, you may do so privately by email to [Hynek Schlawack](mailto:hs@ox.cx).

 Reports will be treated confidentially.